Announcing a new kind of colored pencil tutorial. A tutorial that’s also an artist’s journal.

 As with most tutorials, the Blue Roan Horse Tutorial & Artist Journal walks you step by step through the process of creating a portrait from client photographs.

 But I share behind-the-scenes information, too.

 For example, I was using Pastelmat for the first time on a paid portrait.
-I was also learning many of the Brush & Pencil line of products.
+I was also learning how to use many of the Brush & Pencil products.